 Also, I bought the rough cut cypress from a local cypress sawmill and spent many hours milling the lumber.

 Since the interior of the bottom cabinet would be visible through the glass panes, I had to cover the interior with Cypress.

 Then, I repeated this process for the middle and top sections.

-Next, I used a vertical pattern for the middle section because of the length and to conserve as much cypress as possible.
+Next, I used a vertical pattern for the middle section.

 The cabinets would be installed on each side of a fireplace, so only one side would be visible.

 In turn, this is where I installed the shiplap with a 1/8 inch space in between.

 To keep things aligned, I used tile spacers and a level as I went up the side of the cabinet.